A Quick Guide to Fashion Runway Lighting

 PAR lights are the lights most commonly used in theatre productions and in fashion shows.
 Shortened from Parabolic Aluminized Reflector light, PAR possess a lens and reflector which cannot be altered relative to the filament.

-They are used so much because of their simplicity, their affordability and their light weight.
+They are used so much because of their simplicity, their affordability and their lightweight.
 When timing is tight, having a majority of the lights as simple as possible can actually be a bonus!
-Also affordability is useful when dealing with the amount of lights that are sometimes needed to light a show to the correct standard, and with a lot of lights can come a lot of weight.
+Also, affordability is useful when dealing with the number of lights that are sometimes needed to light a show to the correct standard, and with a lot of lights can come a lot of weight.
 So, when travelling all over the globe, and to keep the people setting up the show happier, it's important to keep the weight at a reasonable level, which PAR lamps can do.

 Top tips for lighting a fashion show successfully

-So, if you want your fashion runway to look like it could have come straight from Milan or London, here's some things to consider:
+So, if you want your fashion runway to look like it could have come straight from Milan or London, here are some things to consider:

-Colour tones matters when it comes to fashion, and the lighting needs to make sure each and every hue stands out.
-Full-Spectrum white light is needed for this, which means many use conventional incandescent bulbs, although some LED alternatives are appearing as the technology becomes available.
+Colour tones matter when it comes to fashion, and the lighting needs to make sure each and every hue stand out.
+Full-Spectrum white light is needed for this, which means many uses conventional incandescent bulbs, although some LED alternatives are appearing as the technology becomes available.

 Another thing that can change both the tone and the look of the clothes is the colour temperature itself.
 A majority of shows keep the ambient lighting to a medium temperature as this makes sure the temperature is not too yellow or blue.

 The light needs to be even across the stage, as uneven light distribution can cause 'Hot' spots were the lighting is too bright, and 'Cold' spots were the light is too shadowed.
 Finer details can be lost when the lighting is like this, plus it makes photography much more difficult.
 One way to ensure this consistency is an even distribution of the lights.